Joletaxi19/desi-cmb-lensing-joint-analysis/README.md

 `plot_chains.py` accepts a `--label` option to set the legend label used in triangle plots.
 If omitted, the plot label defaults to the chain's file root.

+The `maps` directory provides small utilities for visualizing the data.
+For instance `plot_kappa_maps.py` displays the Planck PR4 convergence map, and `plot_lrg_maps.py` shows the DESI LRG galaxy maps split into four redshift bins.